cbergmeir/cc2425/practice2/REAME.md

 - Install and deploy a tool for container orchestration: Kubernetes.
 - Deploy the functionality of the function catalogue and functions service through OpenFaaS.
 - Deploy different available functions for FaaS for face recognition.
-- Implement a scalable function that would become a component for biometric identitication of users based on face images.
+- Implement a scalable function that would become a component for biometric identification of users based on face images.

 The main idea of the practice is to create one or more functions that allow you to: